Sensory Over-Responsiveness Checklist

 _______ Irritated by appliance noises, such as vacuum cleaners and beeping timers

-_______ Often cover or rub ears or eyes, which may hurt or water frequently
+_______ Often cover ears, which may hurt frequently or turn red

 Vestibular Defensiveness